 With other competitors setting up shop and encroaching on your stomping ground, you really must communicate something of substance to appeal to potential customers.

 The bigger picture is that people want quality, transparency, authenticity and honesty.
+It’s no longer viable to keep running discounts, promos and begging pitches.

 This is where your “About” page comes in.